devShyam9/CS4372_Hwk4_Shyam_Rudy/README.md

 4. Run the BART summarization pipeline on the chunks.
 5. Evaluate the summaries using ROUGE-1, ROUGE-2, and ROUGE-L.

-## Evaluation
-ROUGE scores were computed for each summarized chunk.
-Example from the first chunk:
-- ROUGE-1: ~0.41
-- ROUGE-2: ~0.38
-- ROUGE-L: ~0.33

 ## How to Run
 Open the provided Google Colab notebook and run each cell in order.
 The notebook handles: